 Lisa also has an active practice in Title IV of the Constitution and Canons of the Episcopal Church regarding accountability and ecclesiastic discipline, leading negotiations, advising and navigating charges against clergy related to canonical offenses under Title IV through the ecclesiastical disciplinary process.

 Lisa is dedicated to giving back to her community and to important causes.
 In addition to her legal work, Lisa acts as pro bono counsel to A Work in Progress, Inc., a non-profit community yoga and art center.
 She has served on a variety of committees within the Episcopal church and as a trustee for the Salina Art Center in Salina, Kansas.
+Hodges also assists a number of nonprofit organizations that are involved with placing and supervising children in foster care systems through child and family protection agencies.
 She is also an adjunct professor of Business Law at Kansas Wesleyan University.

 After completing a Bachelor of Science degree from Florida State University, Lisa earned a law degree from Cumberland School of Law of Samford University.
 She served as Deputy District Attorney for the Jefferson County District Attorney’s Office, Birmingham, Alabama, where she was responsible for the first chair prosecution of over 100 felony jury trials.

 - State Bar of Texas, 1994